English

 How much time should I allocate for a visit to Cape Sounion?

 You should plan to spend at least 2 hours at Cape Sounion.
 This gives you enough time to explore the Temple of Poseidon and take in the views, especially if you’re visiting at sunset (highly recommended!).
-Since it’s located just about 2 hours from Athens, you can consider taking a guided day tour of Cape Sounion and the Temple of Poseidon.
+Since it’s located just about 2 hours from Athens, you can consider going on a guided day tour of Cape Sounion and the Temple of Poseidon.

 Is the archaeological site of Sounion wheelchair accessible?